cvdabbeele/cloudOneOnAWS/README.md

 ## Requirements
 - This project needs 1 available VPC.
 By default an AWS account has a limit of 5 VPCs per region.
 - Every time this project runs, it creates an S3 bucket per pipeline/app (3 pipelines per run), to store its artefacts.
 By default an AWS account has a limit of 100 buckets.
 See the last section of the "down" script to cleanup.

+## Common issues (WIP)
+### Error: Kubernetes cluster unreachable
+`The connection to the server localhost:8080 was refused - did you specify the right host or port?`

+Verify your AWS_PROJECT variable.
+It may only contain **lowercase and trailing numbers**, but :
+- no uppercase
+- no " - "
+- no " _ "
+- nor any special characters

+This variable is used for several purposes and each of them have their own restrictions,..which add up to "only a-z lowercase and numbers"  It may also not begin with a number.